kishaprudente/readme-generator/README.md

 ## Tests

-    no tests for this project
+    no test for this project

 ## Contributing